 When we got that, we really start asking ourselves: what kind of story did these mechanics tell us?
 What do they mean besides that?
 What do they mean in and of themselves?
 From there, we create the barest bones of a typical tale and try to put together a level or a few minutes of play that embodies what we’re looking for.

-When people talk about writing games, they generally talk about it as if it’s a centralized thing.
+Most people tend to think of game narrative as one, unified piece of the story.
 It really isn’t like that.
-Really, it’s three unitary things!
-There are three distinct sections that makeup what we inadvertently call game writing: Plot, Character, and finally, Lore.
+Really, it’s three single things that work together!
+There are three distinct sections that make up what we inadvertently call game writing: Plot, Character, and finally, Lore.

 And even in those rare cases when you’re hitting it out of the park on both of them, it’s nearly impossible to do so without breaking the narrative down into those component parts and thinking about the facets of the game you’re going to focus on.
 So let’s describe the Trinity of the game writing before we talk about how to deliver them properly.

-It’s a lot more than those, too, but we’re going to talk about it as we clear this up: What are the keys to delivering well on each of the Trinity?
+There is a lot more to Plot, Character, and Lore, but we’re going to talk about it as we clear this up: What are the keys to delivering well on each of the Trinity?
 Most importantly, we have to understand that what people call “game writing” is not just a written word. it’s anything from level design, to battle mechanics, to the way characters look.